05 January 2009

 That’s why mere “programs” don’t work anymore.
 This generation is all about relationships.
 I’ve heard so many progressive leaders in the Body throughout Australia talk about “meeting people where there at.”
 This means getting out of church buildings and be intentionally engaged with the community around, for example through sports, the arts, schools, etc. Why is this so hard for the Church?
 Why do Christians stay in an isolated bubble or island away from the world?
 Jesus & the disciples engaged with people in the market place, in homes, around dinner tables, in the fields, and in the temples.
 Jesus could have become an Essene, who are characterized by isolated communities, but He didn’t.

 Also just the other day, we met with a pastor of young adults (imagine that, I wish all churches had someone specifically serving young adults that way), and he pointed out the lack of discipleship within the Church.
 In fact, as we’ve been back in the “western” world, I’ve noticed that many other leaders share this opinion.
 We’re so focused on the conversion experience while we should be concerned about coming along side people as support in their “journey” or walk with the Lord.
 It’s not a matter of being “in” or “out” of the circle of Believers.
 Life is a journey of faith that’s not a straight line… it’s often diverging from the assumed direct path, looping around, going backwards at times, or even in circles… We just need to continue encouraging people to move towards Jesus, through our words and actions.
 That’s what mentoring is all about.
 Everyone needs to mentor, be mentored, or even better… both!
 That’s the best thing you can do for this young generation: walk along side someone, respectfully redirect them, consistently support them, carefully encourage them, and unconditionally love them.
+As we go into our last month of this incredible journey of faith, we are leaving the “developed” or “western” world one more time to go to Fiji -- a beautiful part of Creation that is really struggling with a dichotomy of wealth and a tension between ethnicities.
+We look forward to our time there -- visiting with ISC friends, getting an authentic taste of Fijian culture, and hopefully taking a couple days to relax before we re-enter North America.

 In these last few weeks, we have met so many incredible people of faith around the Brisbane & Sydney area.
 Terry Williams, another Scripture Union/ISC family member, greeted us at the airport & surprised us with unknown hosts for our first week in Brisbane: Owen & Gay Riley.
 The Riley’s are incredibly kind, hospitable & creative, and they are passionate about children’s education, particularly with Religious Education (RE), Child Safety & Kids Games.
 During our first week, we met up several amazing people.
 Sarah Coleman is a young, vibrant woman gifted in working with young people in various ways, most recently with the “Red Frog” project, as well as writing books including Single, Christian Female.
 We also spent an afternoon with the crew at YACMU (Youth and Children’s Ministry Unit): Paul Yarrow, Michael Jeffery, Tom Kerr, & Colleen Castray, not to mention the numerous “drop-in” visitors who added to our conversations.
 The discussion was very engaged and filled with pointed questions, intentional reflection, encouraged processing of our experiences, & their keen observations of Australian youth issues.
 We squeezed in a lunch with Paul Catchlove to gain perspective of the youth work happening in the Catholic Diocese in Brisbane.